pragathoys/web3-simple-login-with-metamask/README.md

 ```

 add this code inside the HEAD tag of your HTML file.

-As you can see we have used the an **async function**  which is a function declared with the async keyword, and the await keyword is permitted within it.
-The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.

 Also add the following link to trigger it for testing:
 ```html